blu-geek/Python-Code-Generation-with-Amazon-Bedrock-and-SageMakerAI/README.md

 - Access SageMaker Studio:
 Open SageMaker Studio and launch a terminal.
 - Clone the Repository:
-Run the following command to clone the required GitHub repository: git clone -b Code https://github.com/k21academyuk/AWS-GenAI_AIML.git
+Run the following command to clone the stated GitHub repository within the lab:
 - Navigate to the Folder:
 Enter the cloned directory for further setup.